What Should I look for When Buying Health Insurance?

 What Insurance is Best for You?

 Not all insurance is built equally, and what may work for you might not work for your neighbor.
 Assess your medical needs and health situation before shopping for insurance.
-Some people may require a platinum-tier Obamacare plan because they are constantly in and out of the doctor’s office or hospital, while some people may just want the reassurance that a Limited Benefit Medical Indemnity Insurance Plan offers--it includes limited benefits like a fixed -indemnity payment to you if you need medical services due to an accident or illness, and may be bundled with lifestyle benefits like prescription discounts and telemedicine.
+Some people may require a platinum-tier Obamacare plan because they are constantly in and out of the doctor’s office or hospital, while some people may just want the reassurance that a Limited Fixed Indemnity Plan offers--it includes limited benefits like a fixed -indemnity payment to you if you need medical services due to an accident or illness, and may be bundled with lifestyle benefits like prescription discounts and telemedicine.
 By spending a little time determining your needs, you may save yourself thousands of dollars.

 From Obamacare to 2019: Important Health Care Reform Changes